Rarmani Edmonds-Green: Club career

+Crystal Palace

+Edmonds-Green was born in Peckham, Greater London.
+He was scouted by Crystal Palace while playing for Gridlockers, a team based in Eltham.
+After spending a year with the Crystal Palace Academy at U11 level, he was released and later joined the Nike Academy.

+Huddersfield Town

-Edmonds-Green was born in Peckham, Greater London, and was previously at the Nike Academy as a youngster before signing for Huddersfield Town on his 17th birthday in January 2016.
-He quickly became captain of the under-18's side in the 2016–17 season, before moving up to the under-23's side in 2017.
+After going on trial with multiple London clubs including Charlton Athletic, Millwall, Brentford and Leyton Orient, Edmonds-Green signed for Huddersfield Town on his 17th birthday in January 2016.
+He quickly became captain of the under-18 side in the 2016–17 season, before moving up to the under-23 side in 2017.

 His first piece of first team action came for Brighouse Town in the Northern Premier League Division One East, where he helped them win the play-offs, but due to an unusual rule regarding the arrangement of teams in their level of the football pyramid, they were not promoted.

 He then was sent on loan by new Huddersfield Town manager Danny Cowley in October 2019, when he joined National League side Bromley, who he played for in 7 games, before being recalled by Huddersfield, where he then made his league debut in a 1–0 win over Charlton Athletic.
 Edmonds-Green had made his debut in a 1–0 defeat against Lincoln City (then managed by Cowley) in the EFL Cup earlier in the season.
 Edmonds-Green joined Swindon Town in January 2020 on loan until the end of the 2019–20 season.
-He scored his first professional goal in a 1-1 draw with Carlisle United on 8 February 2020.
+He scored his first professional goal in a 1–1 draw with Carlisle United on 8 February 2020.

 He scored his first goal for Huddersfield in a 2–1 defeat to Barnsley on 26 December 2020.

 On 4 August 2021, Edmonds-Green joined EFL League One side Rotherham United on a season long loan.
 He scored his first goal for the club on 2 October 2021, a 22-yard strike against Cheltenham Town.

 On 1 September 2022, he joined EFL Championship side Wigan Athletic on a season-long loan.
 However, his loan was terminated on 11 January 2023.

+Charlton Athletic

+On 19 January 2024, Edmonds-Green joined Charlton Athletic on a two-and-a-half-year deal.

+Leyton Orient

+On 3 February 2025, Edmonds-Green joined Leyton Orient on a two-and-a-half-year contract.